Levirate marriage: Korea

 The Korean kingdom of Goguryeo also had a custom of levirate marriage.
 An example of this was king Sansang of Goguryeo marrying the queen of Gogukcheon of Goguryeo, who was his older brother's wife.

 Manchu

 The existence of levirate marriage is supported by the case of Korean Princess Uisun who was brought to the Later Jin dynasty to marry the Manchu prince Dorgon and married his nephew after he died.

 Africa

+Central African Republic

+Levirate marriage is commonly practiced among Goula who mostly live in northern part of Central African Republic.

 Cameroon

 Among the Mambila of northern Cameroon, in regard to "Inheritance of wives: both levirates are practised throughout the tribe".

 Kenya

-As among the Maragoli of western Kenya, likewise "in the Luo case widows become mostly remarried to the deceased husband’s brother".
+As among the Maragoli of western Kenya, likewise "in the Luo case widows become mostly remarried to the deceased husband's brother".